Oltcit

-Oltcit S.A. ([oltˈsit]) was an automobile manufacturer, established as a joint venture between the Romanian government (64%) and Citroën (36%).
+Oltcit S.A. ([oltˈsit]) was an automobile manufacturer, established as a joint venture between the communist Romanian government (64%) and Citroën (36%).
 Their main products were the Oltcit Club and Citroën Axel hatchbacks, assembled in Craiova, Romania.

 History

 Oltcit emerged as a result of a partnership between the Romanian state authorities (government) and the French car manufacturer Citroën.
 Thus, a year later, in 1977, in Craiova, the construction of a modern factory for the construction of a small car began.

 In 1979, at the EREN exhibition in Bucharest, the "National Economy Achievements Exhibition", the new Oltcit car brand was officially launched, which had two variants: a 652 cc and 36 HP engine and a 1130 cc and 56 HP engine.
 The new Oltcit cars were to be mass-produced from 1980.

 Four versions were produced at the factory: